 And if you scroll down, you can see Top Countries and Top Cities report in real-time.
 It breaks down which countries and cities your visitors are most active in.
 You can use the data to see when the right time is to push content to the audience from different locations.

 For more on real-time reports, check out A Complete Guide to Google Analytics Real-Time Reports.

 We hope you liked our article on how to see traffic sources in Google Analytics.
-If you want, you can also go through our post on how to set up user tracking in WordPress.
+You might also like to learn campaigns with our How-To Guide to Google Analytics Campaign Tracking.